MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Resolution

-See the “User Experience” section.
 For assistance, contact the [Microsoft Licensing Activation Centers](https://www.microsoft.com/en-us/Licensing/existing-customer/activation-centers).

 ### 0xC004F00F The Software Licensing Server reported that the hardware ID binding is beyond level of tolerance